 The background summarised above speaks to the broken social order of today which is largely responsible for the retrogression and poverty of the nation.
 As such we need to first acknowledge this reality and adopt a united front in order for us to obtain renewal.

-National Inclusive dialogue is the only pragmatic and realistic way forward.
+National Inclusive dialogue towards a negotiated settlement is the only pragmatic and realistic way forward.

-From the onset at Independence we should have had inclusive dialogue to agree a social contract and a shared socio-economic, political and governance system.
-This did not happen, hence today’s chaos and anarchy of mis governance and endemic corruption.
-We now have an opportunity through inclusive dialogue to underwrite a shared system.
+From the onset at Independence, we should have had inclusive dialogue to agree a social contract and a shared socio-economic, political and governance system which is compatible with our cultural development stage as Zimbabweans.
+This did not happen, hence today’s chaos of a cultural identity crisis and endemic corruption.
+We now have an opportunity through inclusive dialogue to underwrite a shared vision.

-This open dialogue is about dreaming our ideal Zimbabwe; the ideal socio-economic, political and governance system.
-A system that will promote wealth creation and shared prosperity; justice and good governance.
+This open dialogue is about dreaming our ideal Zimbabwe; our cultural norms and ideals; and the ideal socio-economic, political and governance system.
+A system that will promote wealth creation, shared prosperity, justice and good governance.
 This open dialogue is also about mending relationships through national reconciliation and healing guided by the principles of restorative justice and forgiveness.